-Katorah Williams, M.S.
+Katorah Williams, M.S., ABD

-I am a 4th year PhD student who received my Bachelor of Science in Neuroscience and Psychology from Temple University and a Master of Science in Criminal Justice from West Chester University of Pennsylvania.
+I am a PhD candidate who received my Bachelor of Science in Neuroscience and Psychology from Temple University and a Master of Science in Criminal Justice from West Chester University of Pennsylvania.
 My Master’s thesis used a critical lens to explore media depictions of offenders and victims across prominent crime-based television shows.
 Prior to returning to Temple, I completed two years in Immaculata University’s Doctorate of Clinical Psychology program, with a focus on trauma, personality disorders and deceptive behavior.

 For the last 5 years, I have worked as a research assistant for Dr. Aunshul Rege in the C.A.R.E Lab, conducting research on social engineering, the use experiential learning in cybersecurity education, and adversarial decision making.
 Currently, I am working with Dr. Katya Le Blanc and Timothy McJunkin of Idaho National Labs on CyOTE: Cybersecurity for the Operational Technology Environment, where I am exploring how energy vendors and providers manage cybersecurity for their customers.
 So far, I have published seven papers on these topics and presented at numerous conferences, both domestic (ASC, ACJS, IEEE- ISEC) and international (IEEE-CSC).